Our collection of pan seared salmon recipes are here to help you cook up a storm. These recipes are sure to impress even the most picky eaters.

 Searing doesn’t require moving the food (apart from the occasional turn), but sauteing often needs a lot of stirring.

-Which Pan Is Best for Searing Salmon?
+Which Pan Is Best for Searing?

 A cast iron skillet is the best option for searing.
 Once it gets hot, albeit slowly, cast iron has the best heat retention out of all other cookware materials.